Ford raises stake in China's Jiangling Motors

 During the first three months of this year, Jiangling, which makes JMC light trucks, SUVs, and Ford’s Transit van, sold 56,420 vehicles, up 7.1 percent from a year earlier, outperforming a 2.5 percent gain in China’s overall commercial vehicle sales.

-Jiangling's yuan-denominated A-shares climbed 0.2 percent to 16.4 yuan in mid morning trading, outperforming a 0.3 percent fall in the CSI300 index of top Chinese companies .CSI300.
+Jiangling’s yuan-denominated A-shares climbed 0.2 percent to 16.4 yuan in mid morning trading, outperforming a 0.3 percent fall in the CSI300 index of top Chinese companies.

-Reporting by Fang Yan in BEIJING and Kazunori Takada in SHANGHAI; Editing by Matt Driskill